ASCE at UCLA

 C&EE 1 Workshop: "Intro to Water Treatment Processes" Video Presentation

 Environmental Design aims to create awareness of water quality needs and to provide practical, hands-on experience for students interested in water resources and environmental engineering.
 The objective of the Environmental Design competition is to design a water treatment system that can remove a combination of various contaminants typically found in wastewater, such as surfactants, heavy metal ions, inorganic materials, and organic materials, to meet water quality parameters through physical and chemical processes.
-We achieve our competition objective through hosting interactive workshops to educate our members on water treatment techniques, and conducting research on water contaminants to design a low-cost water treatment system for the annual Pacific Southwest Conference (PSWC) competition.
+We achieve our competition objective through hosting interactive workshops to educate our members on water treatment techniques, and conducting research on water contaminants to design a low-cost water treatment system for the annual Pacific Southwest Symposium (PSWS).
 Over the years, the Environmental Design Project has brought together aspiring environmental engineers and created a supportive and nurturing environment for them to develop their common passion.

 Picture